arkency/posts/posts/2015-04-30-on-my-radar-rethinkdb-plus-react-dot-js-plus-rails.md

 <!-- more -->

-If RethinkDB pushes changes and React can automatically re-render page effectively it would seems that merging these two technologies together could give us nice real time page updates.
+If RethinkDB pushes changes and React can automatically re-render a page effectively it would seem that merging these two technologies together could give us nice real time page updates.
 We just need a glue technology that would connect the DB to the browser and authorize the request.
 Let's go with Rails.